open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-histogram/README.md

 ```
 <!-- markdownlint-enable MD013 -->

 Congratulations!
-You are now collecting metrics using OpenTelemetry.
+You are now collecting histogram metrics using OpenTelemetry.

 What does the above program do?